yingliu019/ScalableOnlineShopping/README.md

 # A Scalable Online Shopping System

-This repo includes the project re-implementation detail and study notes from course https://coding.imooc.com/class/chapter/168.html.
+This repo includes study notes and re-implementation detail from course https://coding.imooc.com/class/chapter/168.html.

-Project achieves the functionality of:
-* user register and log in
-* order list, order detail

 Project achieves the functionality of:
 * user register and log in